Message from the General Superintendent & CEO, Rosa Escareño:

-- Funded a new Office of Prevention and Accountability to ensure all allegations of misconduct are handled swiftly, comprehensively and fairly.
+- Funded and began filling positions in a new Office of Prevention and Accountability to ensure all allegations of misconduct are handled swiftly, comprehensively and fairly.

-This new Office of Prevention and Accountability will serve as the dedicated resource for all employees and patrons to report certain misconduct – it is a critical part of the Park District’s plan to create an equitable, inclusive, safe and respectful work and recreation environment.
-The Office, the first-of-its-kind at the Park District, will be empowered to prevent misconduct and hold wrongdoers accountable through fair, independent and thorough investigations into allegations of misconduct by Park employees and patrons.
-These allegations can include but are not limited to, complaints of discrimination, harassment, sexual harassment, sexual misconduct, workplace violence, abuse and neglect of children or vulnerable adults and retaliation.
+The Office of Prevention and Accountability (OPA) will serve as the dedicated resource for all employees and patrons to report certain misconduct; it is a critical part of the Park District’s plan to create an equitable, inclusive, safe and respectful work and recreation environment.
+The office, the first-of-its-kind at the Park District, will be empowered to prevent misconduct and hold wrongdoers accountable through fair, independent and thorough investigations into allegations of misconduct by Park employees and patrons.
+These allegations include complaints of discrimination, harassment, sexual harassment, sexual misconduct, workplace violence, abuse and neglect of children or vulnerable adults and retaliation.

-In January 2022, after robust engagement with experts in the field, we drafted and introduced legislation amending the code to formally establish this Office and give it authority to conduct investigations.
-We encourage everyone to view the proposed Code amendments as we work to better safeguard our parks’ most valuable assets – our patrons and employees.
+In January 2022, after robust engagement with experts in the field, we drafted and introduced legislation amending the Code to formally establish OPA and give it authority to conduct investigations.

 - What changes are being implemented to support lifeguards, especially the youngest lifeguards, at Chicago’s beaches and pools in 2022?